shind00/EZRecipes/README.md

 # Specifications
 API Level - 32

-Targetting mobile android phones.

-Does work on Tablets, but may not be UI elegant.

 Restricting to Portrait mode on Android devices (In development... coming soon)

-Does not support DarkMode

 # App Images